Optimal Network Membership Estimation Under Severe Degree Heterogeneity: Introduction

-We call node $i$ a {\it pure node} if $\pi_i$ is degenerate (i.e., one entry is $1$ and the other entries are $0$) and a {\it mixed node} otherwise.
-The goal is to estimate these membership vectors $\pi_1,\pi_2,\ldots,\pi_n$ from the data matrix $A$.
-This problem has found applications in learning research interests of statisticians from co-citation networks \cite{ji2021co} and understanding developmental brain disorders from gene co-expression networks \cite{liu2018global}.
+Networks are widely observed in social sciences, machine learning, economics, physics, and bioinformatics.
+One of the core problems in network data analysis is community detection, which aims to cluster nodes into socially meaningful groups.
+Mixed membership estimation \citep{airoldi2009mixed} is a ``soft clustering" problem that allows a node to have memberships in multiple communities.
+Given an undirected network with $n$ nodes, let $A\in\mathbb{R}^{n\times n}$ be the adjacency matrix, where $A(i,j)\in \{0,1\}$ indicates if there is an edge between two nodes $i$ and $j$.
+Suppose there are $K$ communities.
+Each node has a Probability Mass Function (PMF) $\pi_{i} \in\mathbb{R}^K$ such that

+The goal is estimating $\pi_1,\pi_2,\ldots,\pi_n$ from $A$.
+One example of networks with mixed memberships is the political blog network \citep{adamic2005political}.
+Each node is a political blog active during the 2004 U.S. Presidential Election, and each edge is a link between two blogs in a snapshot on one day before the election.
+There are two communities, conservative and liberal.
+However, for most bloggers, they are neither extremely conservative nor extremely liberal; their positions in-between can be captured by mixed membership \citep{Mixed-SCORE}.
+Mixed membership estimation has also been used to learn research interests of statisticians from co-citation networks \citep{ji2021co} and understand developmental brain disorders from gene co-expression networks \citep{liu2018global}.

-Various methods have been proposed for mixed membership estimation and inference.
-The Bayesian approach \citep{airoldi2009mixed} puts a Dirichlet prior on $\pi_i$'s and uses variational inference to get the posteriors.
-The spectral approach \citep{Mixed-SCORE,JiZhuMM} estimates $\pi_i$'s from the leading eigenvectors of $A$; for example, \cite{Mixed-SCORE} discovered a simplex structure in the spectral domain and transformed membership estimation to a simplex vertex hunting problem. \cite{fan2019simple} considered testing $\pi_i=\pi_j$ for two given nodes $i$ and $j$ and proposed eigenvector-based test statistics that have tractable null distributions.
-Despite these progresses in the literature, the optimal rate of mixed membership estimation still remains unknown.
-In this paper, we study the optimal rate of mixed membership estimation and propose a rate-optimal spectral method.
+Several methods have been proposed for estimation and inference of network mixed memberships.
+To name a few, the Bayesian approach in {\it Airoldi et al.} \cite{airoldi2009mixed} puts a Dirichlet prior on $\pi_i$'s and uses variational inference to get the posteriors, the spectral approaches by {\it Zhang et al.} \cite{JiZhuMM} and {\it Jin et al.} \cite{Mixed-SCORE} estimate $\pi_i$'s from the leading eigenvectors of $A$, and {\it Fan et al.} \cite{fan2019simple} and {\it Bhattacharya et al.} \cite{bhattacharya2023inferences} studied the hypothesis testing and uncertainty quantification for individual membership vectors.

+Despite these encouraging progresses, there is an open problem: how to deal with severe {\it degree heterogeneity} in real-world networks.
+An observed static network is often a snapshot of a dynamic process involving node birth and edge formation.
+The preferential attachment (``rich get richer") phenomenon \citep{barabasi1999emergence} is quite common in the underlying dynamic process; as a consequence, the degrees of a small set of nodes can be a magnitude larger than the degrees of other nodes.
+Meanwhile, there are a large number of nodes whose degrees are quite small, most of which are the ``young" nodes in the underlying dynamic process. \cite{jin2021improvements} reported the maximum, minimum, and average degrees of some frequently-studied network datasets and found that the three quantities, $d_{\max}$, $d_{\min}$, and $d_{\mathrm{mean}}$, could be significantly different.